earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 The Mail Server API representation of the application server shows that the packages created and the code in each lead back to the **main**.

-In the following few paragraphs, you will get a comprehensive understanding that will help you make sense of all you have learnt so far while initialising the primary function and application server.

-Before you do that, update the `.env` file with the `PORT` address or the number of `8080` on which the HTTP server will listen and respond.
+We will cover that next but before we do, update the `.env` file with the `PORT` address or the number of `8080` on which the HTTP server will listen and respond.

 ~~~
 PORT=8080